Columbanus: Rule of Saint Columbanus

 In the fourth chapter, Columbanus presents the virtue of poverty and of overcoming greed, and that monks should be satisfied with "small possessions of utter need, knowing that greed is a leprosy for monks".
 Columbanus also instructs that "nakedness and disdain of riches are the first perfection of monks, but the second is the purging of vices, the third the most perfect and perpetual love of God and unceasing affection for things divine, which follows on the forgetfulness of earthly things.
 Since this is so, we have need of few things, according to the word of the Lord, or even of one."
-In the fifth chapter, Columbanus warns against vanity, reminding the monks of Jesus' warning in Luke 16:15: "You are the ones who justify yourselves in the eyes of others, but God knows your hearts.
+In the fifth chapter, Columbanus warns against vanity, reminding the monks of Jesus's warning in Luke 16:15: "You are the ones who justify yourselves in the eyes of others, but God knows your hearts.
 What people value highly is detestable in God's sight."
 In the sixth chapter, Columbanus instructs that "a monk's chastity is indeed judged in his thoughts" and warns, "What profit is it if he be virgin in body, if he be not virgin in mind?
 For God, being Spirit."

 In the seventh chapter, Columbanus instituted a service of perpetual prayer, known as laus perennis, by which choir succeeded choir, both day and night.
 In the eighth chapter, Columbanus stresses the importance of discretion in the lives of monks to avoid "the downfall of some, who beginning without discretion and passing their time without a sobering knowledge, have been unable to complete a praiseworthy life".
 Monks are instructed to pray to God to "illumine this way, surrounded on every side by the world's thickest darkness".
 Columbanus continues:

 So discretion has got its name from discerning, for the reason that it discerns in us between good and evil, and also between the moderate and the complete.
 For from the beginning either class has been divided like light and darkness, that is, good and evil, after evil began through the devil's agency to exist by the corruption of good, but through God's agency Who first illumines and then divides.
 Thus righteous Abel chose the good, but unrighteous Cain fell upon evil.